VantorreWannes/VantorreWannes/README.md

 Amature coding enjoyer.
 Self-taught.
 ------------------------------------

-I've been learning to code for 7 months now starting in c# switching to python and now finally after getting a decent understanding of python moving over to other langauges.
+I've been learning to code for 7 months Mainly Python and C#

 *   🌍  I'm based in Belgium
 *   ✉️  You can contact me at [joknavi1@gmail.com](mailto:joknavi1@gmail.com)